 Subscriptions are designed for personal use only.
-Subscribers allowing others to sign on to their account are at risk of locking themselves out of the website and of sharing credit card and personal information they may wish to keep private.
+Subscribers allowing others to sign on to their account are at risk of locking themselves out of the website and of sharing personal information they may wish to keep private.

 How does DirtonDirt.com decide which stories, photos and videos are for subscribers only?

 Exclusive staff-produced video reports and text stories are most likely to require a subscription, along with all live video coverage.
 Most stories and photos from contributors as well as from series and track reporters/photographers are generally free to all website visitors.
 In some cases, reports from a race or a story will have a mix of free and premium content.
-For instance, a basic race recap and photos for an event might be free, but a video report, sidebar stories, and extra notes about the same event is subscriber-only content, along with live streaming of an event.
+For instance, a basic race recap and photos for an event might be free, but a video recap, sidebar stories, and extra notes about the same event is subscriber-only content, along with live streaming of an event.

 Why aren't there many stories or results about events preceding September 2007?